Photo by Simon Holliday

 Oil Fountain

-Oil Fountain is a giant fountain sculpture which flows with engine oil instead of water, intended to highlight how contemporary society is reliant on oil and the need to move away from this dependency.
-It is designed to stimulate debate and discussion about the topic and the need for action.
+Oil Fountain was a giant fountain sculpture which flowed with engine oil instead of water, intended to highlight how contemporary society is reliant on oil and the need to move away from this dependency.
+It was designed to stimulate debate and discussion about the topic and the need for action.

-Creating an interesting tension, the artwork is both very beautiful and slightly disconcerting.
-With the smell it omits and the sound of the oil falling into mirror-like pools, the artwork looks extraordinary in different lights and settings.
-Surrounding architecture and visitors reflect in the mirrored surface of the oil.
+Creating an interesting tension, the artwork was both very beautiful and slightly disconcerting.
+With the smell and the sound of the oil falling into mirror-like pools, the artwork looked extraordinary in different lights and settings.
+Surrounding architecture and visitors reflected in the mirrored surface of the oil.

-The sculpture has been created from used engine oil and recycled acrylic, with details of plants and animals made extinct as a consequence of the industrial revolution and humanity’s impact on nature, laser-cut into the surface.
+The sculpture was created from oil and recycled acrylic, with details of plants and animals made extinct as a consequence of the industrial revolution and humanity’s impact on nature, laser-cut into the surface.

 Inspiration